 Exhibit 1: Industry Overview

+The information in this section has been included based on a variety of third party sources.
+The Company has not independently verified the information contained herein.

+[Still updating]

 Overview

 Since 1990, the world electricity markets have begun to undergo an unprecedented wave of privatization, disaggregation (separation by spin-off, sale or other means of segregating a utility’s generation, transmission and distribution assets into separate companies) and regulatory change.
-In an effort to reduce inefficiencies and lower costs, in the past four years, the United Kingdom, Australia, Argentina and Brazil, among others, have privatized and disaggregated their electric utility monopolies and introduced competition into their electric power sectors.
+In an effort to reduce inefficiencies and lower costs, in the past five years, the United Kingdom, Australia, Argentina and Brazil, among others, have privatized and disaggregated their electric utility monopolies and introduced competition into their electric power sectors.